A strategy is a general plan of action designed to achieve a long-term or overall aim, whilst a system is a fixed set of rules.

 We were fortunate to spend the day with Monty Roberts (The Horse Whisperer) where he gave us the benefit of some of his profound knowledge.
 One area included the ground conditions where he reminded us that every horse ever been born or ever will be born, has optimum ground and racing conditions.
 The onus rests solely on the bettor to find out before making an investment what that is!

-Some racing people/trainers including trainers like Mick Channon for example, irrationally spout good horses go on any ground – they do not, some are more versatile than others, some just handle it better or have something in hand of their rivals - it is not the same thing!
+Some racing people including trainers like Mick Channon foolishly say good horses go on any ground – they do not, some are more versatile than others, some just handle it better or have something in hand of their rivals - it is not the same thing!
 A problem for systems is they are unlikely to recognise/weigh/measure optimum or deteriorating conditions against the class the horses are racing in!
 Lots of bets are lost before the race has even started!

 Let's suppose our intended wager has a tick in every box and a winning chance looks obvious, why would anyone compromise the bet once the horse arrives at the course after weeks/months of schooling/training?
 Trainers are not duty bound to give the ride to the best jockey available!
 They might use an apprentice, someone who is contracted, rides work or a favoured son.
 The owner might have input or the decision might be political.
 But the bettor has no such restrictions.
 It is impossible to measure or be scientific about the importance of jockeyship, but they are the trainer’s connection/conduit to the horse and it is often their split-second decisions that ultimately dictate the result and our profit and loss.